 It’s September and harvest season is upon us.
 Along with crunchy leaves underfoot and jugs of fresh-pressed apple cider, the corn is as high as an elephant’s eye and just perfect for getting lost in a corn maze.

-In Whatcom County we have two corn mazes to explore, hosted by the Lynden FFA and Bellewood Acres.
+In Whatcom County we have two corn mazes to explore, hosted by the Lynden FFA and Bellewood Farms.

 The FFA corn maze is located directly south of Front Street in Lynden on Hannegan Road.
 You won’t miss this maze thanks to the big, green sign next to the road.